lebedev05tmn/lebedev05tmn/README.md

 # Hello World 👋

 I am 19 y.o. programmer from Russia.
-Currently I am the student of SUAI in Saint-Petersburg and am Frontend Engineer
+Currently I am the student of SUAI in Saint-Petersburg and am Software Engineer

 ### Contacts